ZhiGroup/DeepENDO/UDIP/readme.md

-# Generating 128 dimensional UDIPs
+# Generating 128 dimensional UDIPs (also referred to as ENDOs)

 ## Running the UDIP pipeline